Pocket God (comics): Publication history

 A sneak preview of the comic was released on the official website on May 7, 2010, an almost full three months before it was released, describing the series and who was involved.
 Bolt Creative originally stated it was going to only publish four issues of Pocket God.

 Within a week of the comic's release, it was met with generally positive reviews from many websites and critics.
 The comic quickly reached the top 25 in the App Store, peaking at #1 in the books category.
-Review websites such as App Advice praise the comic for its engagement, interface, and overall capability, but criticized it for its short storyline, quoting "Minus the title page, instructions, and credits this is a 20-page comic... it goes by so quickly, and there’s nothing left to do with it."
+Review websites such as App Advice praise the comic for its engagement, interface, and overall capability, but criticized it for its short storyline, quoting "Minus the title page, instructions, and credits this is a 20-page comic... it goes by so quickly, and there's nothing left to do with it."
 App Advice gave the comic four and a half stars.
 148Apps gave the comic 4 out of 5 stars.
 Pocket God #1 sold 150,000 copies of the digital comic (while selling fewer than 1,000 print copies).

 After the comic's initial success, and due to popular demand, Bolt Creative decided to produce more issues.

 Due to financial troubles at Ape Entertainment, the comic was put on hiatus and canceled in late 2013, before releasing its 26th issue.
 The creators wanted to be able to continue the comics, but the contract was up in the air so it was unknown whether or not the Pocket God comic would continue.

 Beginning November 2, 2019, Pocket God was republished on the Webtoon website, being posted gradually in sections by its creators.
 A final issue, "#26B", was posted on December 31, 2021.

 Setting

 The comics are set around six pygmies, named Ooga, Klik, Klak, Booga, Dooby, and Nooby, who form a tribe, Oogka Chaka, and are always loyal to their gods (with the exception to Ooga, who thinks worshipping the gods is a waste of time, and does not believe in them).
 Regardless of Ooga's thoughts, the tribe, Klik mainly, still believe and honour them.
-The story is set on a small archipelago of islands, approximately 200 Mya (million years ago, set in the Triassic period), when the super continent Pangaea was still formed.
+The story is set on a small archipelago of islands, approximately 200 Mya (million years ago, set in the Triassic period), when the super continent Pangaea still existed.
 According to the game, the islands are located in the Panthalassic Ocean, opposite Pangaea.
 It is set mainly on Oog Island, the home of the tribe.
 It is a relatively small island, with a small type of forest.
 When the Gem of Life faded its colour, the Pygmies travel to an unnamed island, with a large rainforest and a hidden temple.
 Inside the temple is an Egyptian-like setting, with hieroglyphic writing on its walls.
-The temple is almost like an Indiana Jones setting, especially when Nooby discovers a hat, (resembling a Fedora).
-According to Ooga, the islands are located in the tropics.